 - 1. Double click on the shortcut created on your desktop, Flexera SVM Patch Configuration windows pane appears.

-- 2. It consist of three tabs:
+- 2. It consist of five tabs:

-- WSUS Connection tab
+- WSUS tab

-- Intune Connection tab
+- Intune tab

+- Workspace ONE tab

-- SVM Connection tab - General tab
+- SVM tab

+- General tab

 - 3. In WSUS Connection tab, enter the WSUS server details and the port number, click Load Groups. - 4.
-In Groups to auto deploy, you can see the list of computer groups configured in WSUS Server. - 5.
-Select the computer groups which you wanted to deploy the packages.
-To know more about a package publishing, see Automating Patch Deployment.
+In Groups to auto deploy, you can see the list of computer groups configured in WSUS Server.

+- 5. Select the computer groups which you wanted to deploy the packages.
+To know more about a package publishing, see Automating Patch Deployment. - 6.
+To external package signing, select Sign package manually option.

-- 6. In Intune Connection tab, you will be prompted to enter your Intune credentials like Application (Client) ID, Directory (tenant), Client Secret.
-To know more details on configure Intune credentials, see Set up a Distribution Connection in Flexera SVM Patch Configuration for Microsoft Intune. - 7.
-Click Test Connection button, on successful connection you will receive a successful message in the Output Window.
+- 7. In Intune Connection tab, you will be prompted to enter your Intune credentials like Application (Client) ID, Directory (tenant), Client Secret.
+To know more details on configure Intune credentials, see Set up a Distribution Connection in Flexera SVM Patch Configuration for Microsoft Intune. - 8.
+In Assignment Groups (optional) field, choose a group or multiple groups and make assignments for end point deployments.
+For more information, see Assignment Groups. - 9.
+Click Test Intune Connection button, on successful connection you will receive a successful message in the Output Window.